getlantern/http-proxy/README.md

 ### Usage

-Build it with `glide update && go build`.
+Build it with `glide install && go build`.

 To get list of the command line options, please run `http-proxy-lantern -help`.